Seattle, King County to stop taking plastic bags in recycling

 China, long the world’s top destination for recyclables, roiled the industry in January 2018 when it phased in a restriction on imports.

-“For decades, China was taking these contaminated bales — paper bales with a lot of plastic and those things in them,” said Heather Trim, Executive Director of Zero Waste Washington, an advocacy group.
+“For decades, China was taking these contaminated bales — paper bales with a lot of plastic and those things in them,” said Heather Trim, executive director of Zero Waste Washington, an advocacy group.
 “Now they’ve said no, and our mills are clamping down.”

 The country’s policy, called National Sword, pushed recyclers and municipalities to seek out different markets and improve recycling streams.